Haidra-Org/AI-Horde-Worker/README.md

 ## Update runtime

 If you have just installed or updated your worker code run the `update-runtime` script.
-This will ensure the dependencies needed for your worker to run are up to date
+This will ensure the dependencies needed for your worker to run are up to date.

+For a scribe (i.e text generation), run `update-runtime --scribe`  instead as it has far fewer requirements.

 This script can take 10-15 minutes to complete.